 Human Resource Management

-In Organization Studies, group members draw on a range of perspectives including Philosophy, Political Science, Sociology and History.
+In Organisation Studies, group members draw on a range of perspectives including Philosophy, Political Science, Sociology and History.
 The group employs a wide spectrum of reflective, analytical, and empirical methodologies.
 Research by Professor Caroline Gatrell research centres on work, family and health, which she explores from a socio-cultural perspective.
 Professor Roy Suddaby’s research focuses on processes of change at the individual, organizational and institutional levels of analysis.
 He is particularly interested in the critical role of symbolic resources - legitimacy, authenticity, identity and history - in improving an organization's competitive position.
 Yihan Liu‘s research centres on organisational space, organisational history, and archive-based research methods.
 Dr Garance Marechal research investigates sensemaking, strategizing and reflexive processes in professional firms as well as gender.
-Professor Lisa Anderson research centres on management development and developing critical and thoughtful professionals.
-Dr Caroline Ramsey’s research explores practice-based and processual as well as dialogic approaches to learning and practice innovation, reflective learning, judgment and quality of practical wisdom.
-Dr Clare Rigg’s research is close to practice and is concerned to enable students to make a critical impact in their organisations and communities.
+Drawing on recent approaches to cognitive science, Dr Meziani’s research centres on sensemaking, and on how a relational bundle made of words, objects and bodies contribute to meaning construction.
 Dr Mike Rowe’s work examines police discretion, policing, and police culture and he has a strong interest in ethnographic research approaches.
-Dr Claes Belfrage’s research revolves around the study of tensions and contradictions associated with financialization in organizational and global economy contexts; particularly in Scandinavia and Brazil.
-Dr Adriana Nilsson’s research focuses on the interaction between individual/organisational action and the institutional environment, particularly in relation to macro-processes of international political economy and regional and transnational governance.
-Dr Michael Cole researches local government, devolution, student unions, and public leadership in China.
+Dr Claes Belfrage examines the political economy of financial regulation and market integration, inequality and climate change with a particular interest in the Nordic economies and the Mercosur.
+Dr Adriana Nilsson’s research focuses on the interaction between /organisational action and the institutional environment, particularly in relation to macro-processes of international political economy and regional and transnational governance.
+Dr Michael Cole researches local government, devolution and student unions.
+He is also interested in public leadership in China.

-The group also sees its role increasingly as a leader in intellectual and policy debate on university education, being active in pedagogy scholarship.
+The group also sees its role increasingly as a leader in intellectual and policy debate on university education, and is very active in pedagogy scholarship.
 Group members publish in national and international peer-reviewed management learning journals, producing monographs and edited collections with a learning and teaching focus.
 Professor Lisa Anderson’s research focuses on the aim of improving management practice and developing the management profession; she is currently Vice Chair of the British Academy of Management.
 Dr Gary Brown’s research focuses on identity at work, precariousness in professional services, and dual interviewing methodology; he is a member of the AQA Higher Education Expert Panel.
 Dr Jason Macvaugh has a particular research interest in higher education pedagogy and practice.
 Dr Susan Minten’s research revolves around graduate employability and careers as well as managing change in elite sport.
 Dr Patricia Murtagh has a particular research interest in technology, representation, media and strategy as practice.
 Dr Denise Preece research revolves around high performance working, learning, and development; she is also an Athena Swan National Panellist.
 Jennifer Johnson’s research focuses on how culture, personality and individual ecology affect learning; she is a Branch Chair of CIPD.
 Dr Graeme Ridgeway research interests centre on micro ethics in organisations.
+Dr Caroline Ramsey’s research explores practice-based and processual as well as dialogic approaches to learning and practice innovation, reflective learning, judgment and quality of practical wisdom.
+Dr Clare Rigg’s research is close to practice and is concerned to enable students to make a critical impact in their organisations and communities.
 John Hunter-Jones’s research focuses on recreational health and safety and fundraising strategies for charities.
 Dr Ali Rostron’s research explores the implications of an identity perspective in manager education and development; she is a member of the British Academy of Management Identity SIG Organising Committee.
-Other research on management education focuses for example on the changing function of university student unions (Dr Michael Cole), the role of reflexivity and cultural sensitivity in academic performance of MBA students (Joanne Lyubovnikova), and critical management education (Professor Elena Antonacoupolou).
+Other research on management education focuses for example on the changing function of university student unions (Dr Michael Cole), and the role of reflexivity and cultural sensitivity in academic performance of MBA students (Dr Joanne Lyubovnikova).

 2018 - 2019